Abizer-R/QuickEdit-Photo-Editor/README.md

 # QuickEdit - Photo Editor
-QuickEdit is a user-friendly photo editor for Android, built using Jetpack Compose.
+QuickEdit is a user-friendly photo editor for Android, built using **Jetpack Compose**.
 It offers essential photo editing tools with a clean and smooth interface.

 ## Latest Release